satoshi7190/three-plateau-tps/README.md

 Processing Note:

 The data was converted to the [FlatGeoBuf](https://flatgeobuf.org/) format using [QGIS](https://www.qgis.org/) as part of the preprocessing workflow for efficient use within this project.
+For detailed steps on converting data to FlatGeoBuf, refer to [this article on Qiita](https://qiita.com/satoshi7190/items/67148db8b3149e73c4b0).

 ## Development Setup